Bus in Japan

 If you want to travel around Japan as cheaply as possible, it is a good way to use express bus.

-In addition, no night train is operated in Japan.
+No night train of railway is operated in Japan.

 On the other hand, many night express buses are operated on various routes.